kosmobiker/leetcode/README.md

-# LeetCode Interview Preparation
+# LeetCode/Hackerrank Interview Preparation

 <img src="https://cdn1.scalablepath.com/_next/image?url=https%3A%2F%2Fcdn-blog.scalablepath.com%2Fuploads%2F2019%2F10%2Fprepare-technical-interview-744x400-2.png&w=1200&q=75" alt="Preparation" width="500" height="300">

-This repository contains my solutions to [leetcode](https://leetcode.com/) problems and serves as a reference for my interview preparation.
-LeetCode is a platform that provides a wide range of coding problems that help in enhancing coding skills and preparing for coding interviews.
+This repository contains my solutions to [leetcode](https://leetcode.com/) and [Hackkerrank](https://www.hackerrank.com/) problems and serves as a reference for my interview preparation.
+LeetCode/Hacckerrank is a platform that provides a wide range of coding problems that help in enhancing coding skills and preparing for coding interviews.

 ## Getting Started